firasdarwish/ore/README.md

 ### Injecting value at Runtime

 A common scenario is that your "Service" depends on something which you couldn't provide on registration time.
 You can provide this dependency only when certain requests or events arrive later.
-Ore allows you to build an "incomplete" dependency graph using the "place holder".
+Ore allows you to build an "incomplete" dependency graph using the "placeholder".

 ```go
 //register SomeService which depends on "someConfig"